sarahciston/codingcare/posts/0critintro.md

 The stitch as theorized by cárdenas (and all practices of craft) are important lived practices of embodied intersectional feminist work that move it actively beyond theory.
 When applied materially and conceptually in technological spheres, [XXXXX]

-#### Rematerializing, re-entangling: theory and practice
+#### Rematerializing theory and practice

+Practice and theory are tangibly intertwined in craft as TechnoCraft.
+While craft is not the only domain where theory and practice merge, it is useful to draw on craft metaphorically and literally [because it is accessible across domains].

+Craft shows — through maker processes — how doing becomes being and being becomes doing.
+It sounds overly simplistic, but as actions of making yield creations, craft reemphasizes the actions of making alongside the creations as objects and shows how the theories of making emerge from and are embedded in the actions and objects of craft.
+By attending to craft as process — and to technology as its processes, its people, its protocols — it also expands beyond the crafting of objects to include communities of practice, or sociotechnical systems:

+>"craft in terms of a set of materials and practices—that is, fiber art—it hopes to advocate that craft might more usefully be viewed as a process, as in crafting an identity, or crafting a community" [@fountainSurvivalKnittestCraft2021]

+These are not metaphors but material, infrastructures undergirding systems that uphold power — woven into the warp and weft of all processes.
+With fiber art this is literal, and it demonstrates concretely the ways these processes operate in other mediums too:

 >"[Garments] process and store data.
 Because there is no difference between the process of weaving and the woven design, cloths persist as records of the processes which fed into their production: how many women worked on them, the techniques they used, the skills they employed.
-The visible pattern is integral to the process which produced it; the program and the pattern are continuous. [@plantZerosOnes1998, p.
-66]
+The visible pattern is integral to the process which produced it; the program and the pattern are continuous. [@plantZerosOnes1998]

-These are not metaphors but material, infrastructures undergirding systems that uphold power — woven into the warp and weft.

->"craft in terms of a set of materials and practices—that is, fiber art—it hopes to advocate that craft might more usefully be viewed as a process, as in crafting an identity, or crafting a community"
->>[@fountainSurvivalKnittestCraft2021]

 >"craft, or more broadly the notion of crafting, is an essential strategy for living and loving ‘otherwise.’ [@fountainSurvivalKnittestCraft2021]

->"hybridizing or taking apart AI systems through material translations and free associations [...] these artefacts do not carry out the work of reconstructing or stitching back together what has been taken apart or hybridized by artificial everyday creativity"[@reddyArtificialEverydayCreativity2022]

 [sadiebenningitwasn'tlove]